jamiewbarnett/t-ISSM/README.md

 3) `export_csv` - This allows you to export results to a .csv file, for further analysis/ plotting in a program of your choice.
 Usage is as follows: `export_csv(md,'flowline')`.

 You can also make plots directly in matlab, for example via using the `plotmodel()` command.
-Examples of this command being used can be seen at the end of most Steps in the `runme` file.
+Examples of this command being used can be seen at the end of most Steps in the `runme` file. **Hint:** use 'mask' md.results.TransientSolution(i).MaskIceLevelSet<0 to mask out non-ice areas

 A helpful resource for plotting tips is the ISSM website [here](https://issm.jpl.nasa.gov/documentation/plotmatlab/).